puritanviitm/CKAD/Resource Quotas.md

 In Kubernetes, a ResourceQuota is a way to limit the amount of resources (CPU, memory, and persistent storage) that a namespace can consume.
 It helps in preventing resource exhaustion and ensures that one namespace doesn't negatively impact the performance or stability of others.

+Keep in mind that ResourceQuotas are a way to define constraints, and they do not actively enforce them on existing resources.
+They are checked when new resources are created or when existing resources are updated.
+If a namespace exceeds its quota, the creation or update of resources may be rejected.

 All namespaced objects can be identified by the below command
 ```
 kubectl api-resources